anovos/anovos-docs/docs/api/data_transformer/geospatial.md

 def rog_calculation(idf, lat_col, long_col, id_col=None):
     """
-    Calculate Radius of Gyration (in meter) of a given DataFrame, based on its identifier column (if applicable) Parameters
+    This function calculates the Radius of Gyration (in meter) of a given DataFrame, based on its identifier column (if applicable)
+    Parameters
     ----------
     idf